 The DOE began emplacing TRU waste in the WIPP repository on March 26, 1999.
 With the initial receipt of waste the requirement at Section 8(f) of the LWA was initiated.

-Section 8(f) requires the DOE to submit a recertification application to the EPA to demonstrate continued compliance with the disposal regulation not later than five years after the initial receipt of TRU waste for disposal and at five year intervals thereafter until the end of the decommissioning phase.
+Section 8(f) requires the DOE to submit a recertification application to the EPA to demonstrate continued compliance with the disposal regulation not later than five years after the initial receipt of TRU waste for disposal and at five-year intervals thereafter until the end of the decommissioning phase.
 Each recertification application submitted to the EPA for certification must be prepared in accordance with the criteria at 40 CFR §194.15.
 Based on the DOE submittal, the EPA will determine whether or not WIPP continues to be in compliance with the disposal regulations.
+The DOE submitted the first CRA to the EPA on March 26, 2004, and the EPA recertified the WIPP facility on March 29, 2006.